Check out all the great stuff we've added to the store!

 Marine animals are typically passive or timid.
 A few do bite when provoked, or sting when intimidated or put in a defensive mode.
 What to do?
 Always be alert and cautious when entering the aquatic natural wonderland.
 Don’t provoke them or invade their “space.”
 We are their guests and it is a privilege to explore their home.

-Is scuba diving dangerous?
+Is SCUBA diving dangerous?

 There are potential hazards and inherent risks, as with any sport, which is why proper training and certification is necessary.